 Why Are Lead & PVC Used in String Lights?

-Unlike with other types of products, it’s much more difficult to find string lights and other electronic products that are completely free from these types of toxic chemicals.
+Unlike with other types of products, it’s much more difficult to find string lights and other electronics that are completely free from these types of toxic chemicals.
 This is mostly because it’s more difficult for manufacturers to remove these substances from holiday lights for safety reasons.
 Electronics are more susceptible to fires than, say, a mattress.

 When it comes to holiday lights, lead and PVC work hand-in-hand with one another; they are both used to insulate the wiring.
 In addition to being a fire retardant, the lead stabilizes the PVC in order to decrease the cracking and disintegrating that comes with age.
 When it comes to electrical products, you can see why these factors are important.

 That being said, there are other, safer materials available that do the same job as lead.
 (They just tend to be more expensive, which is why many manufacturers choose not to use them.)

 What to Look for in Less-Toxic Christmas Lights

 Even though 100% non-toxic Christmas lights are pretty much non-existent at the moment, some brands are certainly better than others.
 Here’s what to look for when buying the least toxic holiday lights available: